 8. Take a snowmobile ride

 Of all the things to do in Iceland in December, snowmobiling on the glaciers is an experience worth living.
 While you might not come across too much snow, the thrill of speeding on the ice for almost an hour is perfect for doing some sightseeing and indulging in adventure at the same time.
+Skiing in Iceland in December is another thing you can do.

 Cost: $237 and above